Lobsters, pies, and poetry readings

 Red Hook is probably most commonly known for being the South Brooklyn home to two very important destinations: Ikea and The Red Hook Lobster Pound.

-Little did we know that a free Ikea ferry trip will ALSO deliver the most delicious key lime pie you've ever tasted, access to one of the most stunningly beautiful spaces (described to me by a local gallery owner as a "massive warehouse full of art and creatures"), a whiskey distillery, and some wonderfully homey neighborhood hangouts that are worth the trek alone.
+Little did we know that a free Ikea ferry trip will also deliver the most delicious key lime pie you've ever tasted, access to one of the most stunningly beautiful spaces (described to me by a local gallery owner as a "massive warehouse full of art and creatures"), a whiskey distillery, and some wonderfully homey neighborhood hangouts that are worth the trek alone.
 Hello Red Hook, indeed.

 And yet, the beautiful interiors of these favorite finds make it easy to forget that just two years ago this industrial waterfront corner of Brooklyn was submerged under 10 feet of floor-sinking flood water.
-Red Hook was one of the hardest hit by Hurricane Sandy, a fate that destroyed homes, crippled local businesses, and even - the horror - shuttered the iconic neighborhood bar.
+Red Hook was one of the hardest hit by Hurricane Sandy, a fate that destroyed homes, crippled local businesses, and even shuttered the iconic neighborhood bar.
 Post Sandy, many of those businesses have courageously re-built and re-started, open for business and prouder than ever to be part of the Red Hook community.